Traders can select the reduce-only option when placing an order if they have an open position.

 As the name suggests, reduce-only orders can only reduce the size of an existing position.
 For example, if you hold a long position for BTC, you'll only be able to select the reduce-only option when opening a limit order to sell.
 You can also choose the percentage of the position you want to reduce (0% to 100%).

-Once the index price crosses the limit price specified in the reduce-only order, your position will be reduced by the amount specified.
+So for a limit order, once the mark price crosses the limit price specified in the reduce-only order, your position will be reduced by the amount specified.
 For example, if you want to close half of your position, you can select close 50% when submitting the reduce-only order.

 Once a reduce-only order has been submitted, it will appear in the orders tab and displays "Yes" under the reduce only column.